harrypm/RF-Scripts/README.md

 - SoX Benchmark

 This script simply benchmarks your CPUs proformace abbility with SoX usefull to find out if somthing is very wrong or yours systems abbilitys.

+# Auto Audio Align

+- aligin

+This script is ment for easy global use of 48kh and 46khz files from HiFi-Decode / Baseband capture from MISRC/Clockgen Mod. will take .JSON decode data and or .wav/.flac audio files either first or last.

+# Proxy

+- proxy

+This script is a master proxy genaration script, AVC stock config is Youtube supported and Odysee ready, also has OPUS/HEVC, uses web-ready MP4.